 But many banks and credit unions will require their borrowers to have a decent credit report to receive a loan.
 So if your payment history and credit score are less than ideal, you may not get approved.
 In this situation, many borrowers turn to personal installment loans.

 These loans are designed for borrowers with less-than-perfect credit scores.
 They also tend to offer a flexible payment plan that allows borrowers to repay the loan over a longer time.
 This can make your payment plan more manageable.
-You can even apply for a personal installment loan online.
+You can even apply for an installment loan online.

 Just remember to do thorough research no matter what type of loan or lender you’re considering.